 We take so much for granted (or maybe I’m the only one who does) and there are so many things we have to be thankful for.
-If it’s something ginormous thank Him for that…and if it’s tiny thank Him for that too.
+If it’s gigantic thank Him for it…and if it’s tiny thank Him for that too.

 4. S – Supplication

 Supplication is the key that comes easy to me because I want to tell the Lord what I need or want.
 I even go so far as to tell Him what He should be doing – when it’s likely not even what I need.

 Take a few minutes during your prayer time to talk to the Lord about the wants and needs that are on your heart.

 Matthew 7:7-8 says, “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks receives; the one who seeks finds; and to the one who knocks, the door will be opened.”